“A walk in nature, walks the soul back home.”

 Cancellation Policy

-Cancellations more than 48 hrs prior to your scheduled experience are refundable minus a $10/person admin fee or you may choose a credit for 100% of your registration fee.
+Cancellations more than 48 hrs prior to your scheduled experience are refundable minus the ticketing fee.
 Cancellations between 0-48 hrs prior to your experience are non-refundable.

 Who is Forest Bathing Suitable For?